 - Registration Report.
 Displays a list of registrants and their registration details, including any custom data you collect

 - Attendee Report.
 Displays details about each attendee.

 - Q&A Report.
 Displays questions and answers from the webinar.

 How secure is Zoom Webinar, though?

-For more information on how Zoom Webinar can improve access to and streamline the running of your public meetings and presentations, email firstname.lastname@example.org.
-For information on Zoom’s security features, contact Dudek CIO Brian Nordmann .
+Contact us for more information on how our staff can help you improve access to and streamline the running of your public meetings and presentations with Zoom webinar.